 Definition of equivalence

-In this section, we will start a general definition of equivalence relation and its properties.
-Later, HDF5 equivalence relation will be introduced.
+In this section, we define the HDF5 equivalence relation.
 Two files or objects are different if they are not equivalent.

 Mathematic equivalence

-“A given binary relation “~” on a set A is said to be an equivalence relation if and only if it is reflexive, symmetric and transitive.” based on the definition of mathematical equivalence relation from Wikipedia.
-Equivalence relation has three basic properties:
+Mathematic equivalence is defined in Wikipedia as follows: “A given binary relation “~” on a set A is said to be an equivalence relation if and only if it is reflexive, symmetric and transitive.”
+Thus, an equivalence relation has three basic properties:

 Reflexivity: “a” ~ “a”